eshinesimida/DRUGE/README.md

-# degDPDR
+# DRUGE
-degDPDR: A drug repurposing method by differentially expressed genes in cancers and drug perturbation
+DRUGE: a drug repurposing method by predicting unmeasured gene expression based on deep learning

-# More about degDPDR
+# More about DRUGE
-degDPDR: A drug repurposing method by differentially expressed genes in cancers and drug perturbation
+DRUGE: a drug repurposing method by predicting unmeasured gene expression based on deep learning

 # Getting started